MagSafe Battery Pack: Hands-on with Apple's new iPhone 12 accessory

 Last week, Apple released the MagSafe Battery Pack which, next to the MagSafe wallet, is one of my favorite accessories for the iPhone 12 family.
 When the iPhone 12 launched in October, MagSafe charging was the most surprising and curious addition.
 Apple took Qi wireless charging, which is used by current iPhone models and most Android phones, and added magnets.
 MagSafe ensures that your iPhone 12 is perfectly positioned to charge as efficiently as possible.
 It also allows for a number of new accessories like wallets, tripod mounts and PopSockets.

-The MagSafe Battery Pack costs $99, £99, AU$139.
-That is double the price of other magnetic battery packs from third-party companies like Anker and Mophie.
-Apple does add a nice bit of iOS integration, like the ability to monitor how much battery charge the MagSafe Battery Pack has from the iOS battery widget.
+The MagSafe Battery Pack costs $99 (£99, AU$139).
+That's double the price of other magnetic battery packs from third-party companies like Anker and Mophie.
+Apple does add a neat bit of iOS integration, like the ability to monitor how much battery charge the MagSafe Battery Pack has from the iOS battery widget.

 My biggest criticism is that I wished it had been available when the iPhone 12 launched.
 As a proud iPhone 12 Mini owner, it gives me that extra push to make it through a full day instead of needing to charge it in the late afternoon.
 And I have friends who really wanted to buy a 12 Mini, but were worried about how they'd cope with a shorter battery life and got the base iPhone 12 instead.
 I could see several getting a 12 Mini and a MagSafe Battery Pack -- and being very content.